Speakers

 Trade fairs in chemistry

-- metrology.
+- Metrology.
 The science of measurement

 - World Metrology Day 10 May 2019.
 Reorganization of the system of measurement units

-- measurement uncertainty.
+- Measurement uncertainty.
 Measurement uncertainties and the accuracy of measurements

 Target group: Teachers and students of advanced science courses as well as the school community - Duration: 45 – 60 minutes

-Concept analysis in chemistry
+Conceptual analysis in chemistry

 The lecture covers the following important terms in chemistry: